yuchen-sh/News/index.md

 * Attended the [IEEE Wireless Communications and Networking Conference](https://wcnc2020.ieee-wcnc.org/) on 25-28 May 2020.

 ### April, 2020
-* Gave a research talk "Robust mmWave Design for Next-generation Wireless Networks", at Georgia Institute of Technology, USA.
+* Gave a research talk "Robust mmWave Design for Next-generation Wireless Networks", at ECE seminar, Georgia Institute of Technology, USA.

 ### Mar, 2020
 * We submitted one recent paper on mobile mmWave WiFi study to [IEEE International Symposium on Local and Metropolitan Area Networks](https://lanman2020.ieee-lanman.org/).